Gering hosts statewide teaching group's fall convention for 1st time

 Gering High School speech coach Tyler Thompson is the association’s vice president and played an instrumental role in bringing the convention to town.
 The event here was originally scheduled for fall 2020 but was derailed by the COVID-19 pandemic.
 NSCTA is a professional, statewide organization for those involved in competitive speech and play production.

-“They decided that after talking that they wanted to expand the rotation of host communities and they had talked about getting a western Nebraska location," Thompson told the Star-Herald.
+“They decided that after talking that they wanted to expand the rotation of host communities and they had talked about getting a western Nebraska location,” Thompson told the Gering Courier.

 For two years, the Bulldog teacher has planned and organized the convention to benefit fellow coaches’ professional development.
 The 2022 convention in Gering had 132 attend, up 24% from last year’s convention in Omaha.